joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 #### Setup Self-Signed Certificate

-If you already have a certificate you can use, skip this step, in the case of this guide, we are going to use a self-signed certificate.
+If you already have a certificate you can use, skip this step.
+In the case of this guide, we are going to use a self-signed certificate.

-1. Log into the WebJEA Windows server using your service account _(in my case it is: luke\\webjea_services)_.
+1. Log into the WebJEA Windows server using your service account _(in my case, it is: luke\\webjea_services)_.
-2. Open PowerShell ISE as Administrator and after replacing the DNS name to suit your own environment run the following to create the Root CA certificate:
+2. Open PowerShell ISE as Administrator, and after replacing the DNS name to suit your own environment, run the following to create the Root CA certificate:

 Now that the Root CA is created and trusted, we want to create the actual self-signed certificate: